kristinallarsen/cloud-ear/_posts/2025-08-28-map-conversation-cards.md

 ![convocardsv1](https://github.com/user-attachments/assets/b82c0029-6a43-49d2-90b1-914a2b581ee6)

-The "find three x" prompt format was inspired by PhD. candidate Kelly Fu's prompts for a class she brought to the map center early in the winter quarter.
+The "find three x" prompt format was inspired by PhD. candidate Kelly Fu's effective discussion questions for a class she brought to the map center early in the winter quarter.

 We found that the cards worked well to encourage conversation, and students enjoyed the game-like experience.

 The cards were most effective when used by one person or a small group analyzing a single map.

-We discovered that they did not work as well for large groups of students looking at groups of maps.
+Because of the wording, they did not work as well for larger groups of students looking at multiple maps.

 ### V1.5 prototyping

-Excited by these early successes, I worked to expand the first set of prompts and created an additional set intended for scenarios where students would compare more than one map.
+Encouraged by these early successes, I worked to expand the first set of prompts and created an additional set intended for scenarios where students would compare more than one map.

 I built the lists in Google Sheets and created layouts in Google Docs.
-In the image below, the single map prompts are blue and the prompts requiring more than one map are gray.
+In the image below, the single map prompts are gray and the prompts requiring more than one map are blue.

 ![convocardsv15](https://github.com/user-attachments/assets/53084626-a258-4c5b-9610-03613032bc2c)

 Once printed, I shared them with colleagues in the map center.
-Through conversations it became clear that a single deck would be preferable, so I worked to standardize the format of the questions.

 ### V2.0 printed deck of 50

 Colleagues gave feedback and contributed additional prompts in the spreadsheet.
+Through conversations it became clear that a single deck would be preferable, so I worked to standardize the format of the questions.

 <img width="1194" height="678" alt="promptspreadsheet" src="https://github.com/user-attachments/assets/c4ae7fe3-8f2a-482a-9c8f-3694c5e3d8be" />